Being a sole trader comes with a lot of perks, including being your own boss, not having to deal with copious amounts of red tape, and lots more.

 What are allowable expenses?

-First things first, allowable expenses are costs that businesses can claim back from the HMRC when submitting their annual returns.
+First things first, allowable expenses are like the running costs of your business that can be claimed during annual returns.
 For limited companies, allowable expenses reduce their Corporation Taxes.
-For Sole Traders, allowable expenses can be claimed on your self-assessment tax return.
+For Sole Traders, allowable expenses are claimed on your self-assessment tax return to reduce the amount of taxable profit you’ve earned that year.

 What expenses can a sole trader claim?